 Share your queries as often as you want.
 You can share URLs with other users who also have access to the same organization.
-As each part of the query is built, the results update, and the URL is updated so that in-progress searches can be shared in email, chat, etc.
+As each part of the query is built, the results update and the URL is updated so that in-progress searches can be shared in an email, chat, and so forth.

-On the Discover Homepage, each saved query card has an ellipsis that will open a context menu.
-Delete the query from here.
-You can also delete the query within Query Results view by clicking the trash can in the upper right.
+On the Discover homepage, each saved query card has an ellipsis that will open a context menu.
+From here, you can delete the query.
+This action is irreversible.
+You can also delete the query within the Query Results view by clicking the trash can in the upper right.